DynamicMetaFlow/js-intro-jquery-first/readme.md

 Barriers to entry for learning Javascript are very low.
 * No additional software required to run it.
 Just a text editor and a browser.
 * You can even run it directly in the browser via its Javascript console.
+Open it using `command + option + j` from the browser.
   * Ex.
 Hide images on the GA website.
 * On top of that, it's supported by all web browsers.

 Javascript has evolved since its creation.
-* One of the biggest additions to JS was AJAX, which allows use to reload parts of a page without refreshing the entire thing (just like on Facebook).
+* One of the biggest additions to JS was AJAX (Asynchronous Javascript and XML - [docs](http://api.jquery.com/jquery.ajax/)), which allows us to reload parts of a page without refreshing the entire thing (just like on Facebook).
 Big implications for User Experience.

 A lot of frameworks and libraries -- like Backbone and jQuery -- have emerged that enable us to do so much more -- and do it quickly -- with Javascript.